 |

 Nine out of ten North Americans use an antiperspirant or deodorant on a daily basis.
-These products fail to control most cases of HH. |
+Severe HH fails to respond to these preparations. |